MANAGE TINNITUS AT HOME

 What does tinnitus sound like?

-If you have tinnitus, you will experience it differently to other people.
-Tinnitus can be a single tone or multi-tonal.
-Some people report chirping, roaring, whooshing, rattling or whistling sounds.
-Sounds may be persistent or intermittent.
-Your symptoms may vary in duration and intensity, and change over time.
+Tinnitus noise can be a single tone or multi-tonal.
+Some people report chirping, roaring, whooshing, rattling or whistling sounds that may be persistent or intermittent.
+Tinnitus symptoms may vary in duration and intensity, and change over time.
+They can be mild, or can cause considerable distress, and disruption to life, work and relationships.

 How long does tinnitus last?

-In some cases, tinnitus is temporary, such as the ringing in the ears you might experience after a loud concert that resolves usually within a day or two.
+Tinnitus is sometimes temporary, and may resolve within a day or two.
 In other cases, tinnitus will persist and become long term.

-Subjective tinnitus is only heard by the person experiencing it.
-It has been linked to altered activity in auditory areas.
+Subjective tinnitus Only heard by the person experiencing it.
+May be linked to altered activity in auditory areas.
 Tinnitus may match the frequency of hearing loss.

-Objective tinnitus is caused by actual sounds of the body such as muscle contractions or changes in blood flow and may be audible to someone else.
-An example would be your doctor hearing your tinnitus through a stethoscope.
+Objective tinnitus Caused by actual sounds of the body such as muscle contractions or changes in blood flow.
+May be audible to someone else, such as your doctor hearing your tinnitus through a stethoscope.

-Somatic tinnitus arises from complications with the neck muscles, temporomandibular joint or other parts of your body.
-If you can change the intensity or pitch of your tinnitus by clenching your jaw, or moving your head or neck, you may have somatic tinnitus.
+Somatic tinnitus Arises from neck muscles, temporomandibular joint or other parts of your body.
+(Intensity or pitch of your tinnitus may change by clenching your jaw, or moving your head or neck.)

-Brain retraining techniques involve counseling, sound therapies, and other coping strategies that are designed to habituate people to their tinnitus noise by training their brain to ignore it.
+Brain retraining techniques involve counseling, sound therapies, and other coping strategies designed to habituate people to ignore their tinnitus.

-Sound maskers (noise generators) or hearing aids may be recommended to mask or hide tinnitus noise, or make it less noticeable.
+Sound maskers (noise generators) or hearing aids can mask or hide tinnitus noise, or make it less noticeable.

 Medications usually address anxiety or related conditions.